-Regulation 3 Notification of prospecting
+Notification of prospecting

-1. A proposed prospector shall notify the Authority of its intention to engage in prospecting.

-2. Each notification of prospecting shall be in the form prescribed in Annex 1 to these Regulations, addressed to the Secretary-General, and shall conform to the requirements of these Regulations.

-3. Each notification shall be submitted:

-- (a) In the case of a State, by the authority designated for that purpose by it; - (b) In the case of an entity, by its designated representative; and - (c) In the case of the Enterprise, by its competent authority.

-4. Each notification shall be in one of the languages of the Authority and shall contain:

-(a) The name, nationality and address of the proposed prospector and its designated representative;

-(b) The coordinates of the broad area or areas within which prospecting is to be conducted, in accordance with the most recent generally accepted international standard used by the Authority;

-(c) A general description of the prospecting programme, including the proposed date of commencement and its approximate duration;

-(d) A satisfactory written undertaking that the proposed prospector will:

-(i) Comply with the Convention and the relevant rules, regulations and procedures of the Authority concerning:

-a.
-Cooperation in the training programmes in connection with marine scientific research and transfer of technology referred to in articles 143 and 144 of the Convention; and

-- b.
-Protection and preservation of the marine environment; and - (ii) Accept verification by the Authority of compliance there with.
+- 1. A proposed prospector shall notify the Authority of its intention to engage in prospecting. - 2.
+Each notification of prospecting shall be in the form prescribed in annex 1 to these Regulations, addressed to the Secretary-General, and shall conform to the requirements of these Regulations. - 3.
+Each notification shall be submitted: - (a) in the case of a State, by the authority designated for that purpose by it; - (b) in the case of an entity, by its designated representative; - (c) in the case of the Enterprise, by its competent authority. - 4.
+Each notification shall be in one of the languages of the Authority and shall contain: - (a) the name, nationality and address of the proposed prospector and its designated representative; - (b) the coordinates of the broad area or areas within which prospecting is to be conducted, in accordance with the most recent generally accepted international standard used by the Authority; - (c) a general description of the prospecting programme, including the proposed date of commencement and its approximate duration; - (d) a satisfactory written undertaking that the proposed prospector will: - (i) comply with the Convention and the relevant rules, regulations and procedures of the Authority concerning: - a. cooperation in the training programmes in connection with marine scientific research and transfer of technology referred to in articles 143 and 144 of the Convention; and - b. protection and preservation of the marine environment; - (ii) accept verification by the Authority of compliance therewith; and - (iii) make available to the Authority, as far as practicable, such data as may be relevant to the protection and preservation of the marine environment.